A unified framework for equation discovery and dynamic prediction of hysteretic systems: Methodology

+It should be noted that, since the hysteretic variable $z(t)$ is unobserved and $f_\theta$ is represented by a flexible neural network, part of the hysteretic contribution may in principle be absorbed into the learned motion equation when the available excitation and sensing information are insufficient.
+In the proposed framework, this ambiguity is practically mitigated by explicitly retaining $z(t)$ as a trainable hysteretic trajectory, embedding the learning process into a solver-based trajectory-matching formulation, and validating the recovered symbolic equations by solving them on testing trajectories.
+Nevertheless, strict structural identifiability in the fully unconstrained setting is not guaranteed and should be assessed together with prediction accuracy, recovered hysteresis loops, and the physical plausibility of the discovered equations.

-The proposed framework then introduces a learnable hysteretic model and provides the corresponding formulations for different cases.
-The key distinction between \textit{Case 1} and \textit{Case 2} lies in whether the structure of the dynamic motion equation ($f_\theta$) is known.
-For \textit{Case~1: Hysteresis Discovery}, assuming that the dynamic motion equation is known as in Eq.\eqref{exp: eq_motion}, we can get the expression of the acceleration term $\ddot{x}$.
-That is, $f_\theta$ can be expressed with unknown parameters $m,c,k,\alpha$ as $f_\theta = (u - c\dot{x} - kx - \alpha z)/m$ ($t$ is omitted for brevity).
-Here, it is also equivalent to $f_\theta$ where $\theta = \{m, c, k, \alpha\}$, and $z$ is treated as a learnable parameter.
-For \textit{Case~2: Full Equation Discovery}, since the structure of the dynamic motion equation is unknown, it is represented by a neural network $\mathcal{N}(\cdot)$, parameterized by learnable parameters $\theta$, i.e., $f_\theta = \mathcal{N}(x, \dot{x}, u; \theta, z)$.
-Here, the internal variable $z$ is also treated as an additional learnable parameter within the model.
+The key distinction between these two cases lies in whether the structure of $f_\theta$ is known.
+For \textit{Case~1}, assuming that $f_\theta$ is known as in Eq.~\eqref{exp: eq_motion}, but the parameters in it are unknown.
+For \textit{Case~2}, since the structure of $f_\theta$ is also unknown, it is represented by a neural network \revised{$\mathcal{N}_\theta(\cdot)$}, parameterized by trainable parameters $\theta$.
+More details on network architecture and training can be seen in \ref{Network architecture}.